credsign/credsign.github.io/README.md

 3. In another terminal tab run `npm run testnet-deploy`
 4. Leave `testnet-server` running to access the app on <http://localhost:8000>

-Modifications to the react source files in `./webapp` will automatically recompile while the server is running.
+Modifications to the react source files in `./app/src` will automatically recompile while the server is running.

 # License

-CredSign - The Distributed News Terminal - Copyright (C) 2016 Cameron Hejazi
+CredSign Terminal - Copyright (C) 2016 Cameron Hejazi

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by